Ghanaian Car Dealer Highlights Toyota Voxy’s Earning Potential in Transport Business

 Source: UGC

-How much the Bolt driver makes weekly
+What Bolt driver reportedly makes weekly

 “Okay, this is a quick one, guys.
 This is an update on Randy.
-He said he makes 3,000 cedis a week driving Voxy,” he said.
+He said he makes 3,000 cedis a week driving a Voxy,” he said.

 Read also